 - Advising the EFL in relation to alleged breaches of the Owners and Directors Test arising as a result of the ownership structure of a club; and

 - Advising the EFL in relation to alleged breaches of the Owners and Directors Test arising as a result of the attempted hostile takeover of a club.

 - The FA v Millwall Football Club: Represented The FA in a case brought against the club as a result of racist chanting heard at a match against Everton at the den in January 2019.
 Millwall were fined £10,000 and ordered to implement an action plan.

-Represented The FA in a case brought against WHUFC as a result of significant crowd disorder at a match against Burnley at the London Stadium in March 2018.
+- The FA v West Ham United Football Club: Represented The FA in a case brought against the club as a result of significant crowd disorder at a match against Burnley at the London Stadium in March 2018.
 The case was complicated by WHUFC’s contract with the operators of the London Stadium.
-The FA successfully proved its case, and the Club was fined £100,000.
+The FA successfully proved its case, and the Club was fined £100,000;

-Represented The FA in case brought against David Manasseh, a leading football intermediary and managing director and co-founder of the Stellar Group, for approaching an entering into a representation contract with a player aged under 16.
+- The FA v David Manasseh: Represented The FA in case brought against a leading football intermediary and managing director and co-founder of the Stellar Group, for approaching and entering into a representation contract with a player aged under 16.
 Mr. Manasseh denied the charge, but The FA successfully proved its case.
 He was suspended from intermediary activity for three months and fined £50,000.